 A key element of the NDIAWG process is ensuring that the efforts to address these nuclear data needs follow the established roadmap by reviewing the progress made via recurring interagency workshops.
 The first of these was the Nuclear Data Roadmapping Enhancement Workshop (NDREW) held in Washington DC in January 2018, which focused on nuclear data needs relevant to non-proliferation [Ndr18].
 The second of these, a Workshop on Applied Nuclear Data Activities (WANDA) is planned for a year-later in Washington DC as well.

-The NDIAWG process reflects a growing recognition that improved nuclear data is essential to a wide range of human endeavors that transcend the needs of any one societal need or governmental mission.
+The NDIAWG process reflects a growing recognition that improved nuclear data are essential to a wide range of human endeavors that transcend the needs of any one societal need or governmental mission.
 Its goal is the development of a new, multi-agency national plan to address nuclear data needs in a coherent way.
 This plan, which is being developed in partnership with international collaborators at the IAEA and the OECD-NEA represents a new paradigm for collaborative research.